Speeding Up the NSGA-II via Dynamic Population Sizes: Choosing the Phase Length Automatically

-For the expected value when running \Cref{alg:concurrent_opt} with the \tgrowingNSGA, recall that, for $s\coloneqq \ceil{\log(520e(n+1) \ln(n))}$ and each $i\in \N_{\ge s}$, instance $A_i$ covers the Pareto front in $O(\log(n)2^i)$ function evaluations with probability at least $1-\frac{4}{n}$.
-By Lemma~\ref{lem:concurrency}, this results in $O(2^i\log(n)(i+\log\log(n)))=O(2^ii\log(n))$ function evaluations in total.
-For the ease of argument, consider a modified version of Algorithm~\ref{alg:concurrent_opt} that does not stop unless some instance $A_i$ with $i\ge s$ covers the Pareto front within the first $O(2^i i\log(n))$ function evaluations.
-Clearly, the expected number of evaluations until this modified version terminates exceeds $E[F]$.
-Hence,
+For the expected value, when running \Cref{alg:concurrent_opt} with the dynamic \NSGAtwo on \omm, recall that, for $s\coloneqq \ceil{\log(64 e n \ln (n)/q)}$ and each $s'\in \N_{\ge s}$, instance $A_{s'}$ covers the Pareto front in $O(\log(n)2^{s'})$ function evaluations with probability at least $1-O(1/n)$.
+This event, for any fixed $s'$, corresponds to $O(2^{s'}\log(n)(s'+\log\log n))=O(2^{s'} s'\log n)$ function evaluations in total using Lemma~\ref{lem:concurrency}.
+For the ease of argument, consider a modified version of Algorithm~\ref{alg:concurrent_opt} that does not stop unless some instance $A_{s'}$ with $s'\ge s$ covers the Pareto front within the first $O(2^{s'} s'\log n)$ function evaluations.
+Clearly, the expected number of evaluations until this modified version terminates exceeds the one for the actual algorithm.
+Hence, the expected number of function evaluations is at most